Top 10 Majors for Getting Into Law School

 Average GPA: 3.32

 Students with a passion for writing, public speaking, or negotiation often gravitate to the communications major.
 This major focuses on team building, organizational communication and conflict management as well as developing critical thinking skills.
-These are all transferable skills when it comes to the transitioning into law studies.
-Communication majors are often required to stay abreast of current events, and report on them in classes.
+These are all transferable skills when it comes to transitioning into law studies.
+Communication majors are often required to stay abreast of current events and report on them in classes.
 This habit lends itself well to law school because it allows students to understand different trends and political climates.

 Average LSAT Score: 148.4